Concorde: Structural issues

-Due to its high speeds, large forces were applied to the aircraft during turns, causing distortion of the aircraft's structure.
+Owing to its high speeds, large forces were applied to the aircraft during turns, causing distortion of the aircraft's structure.
 There were concerns over maintaining precise control at supersonic speeds.
 Both of these issues were resolved by ratio changes between the inboard and outboard elevon deflections, varying at differing speeds including supersonic.
 Only the innermost elevons, attached to the stiffest area of the wings, were used at higher speeds.
 The narrow fuselage flexed, which was apparent to rear passengers looking along the length of the cabin.

 When any aircraft passes the critical mach of its airframe, the centre of pressure shifts rearwards.
 This causes a pitch-down moment on the aircraft if the centre of gravity remains where it was.
 The wings were designed to reduce this, but there was still a shift of about 2 m.
 This could have been countered by the use of trim controls, but at such high speeds, this would have increased drag which would have been unacceptable.
 Instead, the distribution of fuel along the aircraft was shifted during acceleration and deceleration to move the centre of gravity, effectively acting as an auxiliary trim control.